 Thousands of bicycles are stolen across the country every year.
 Sadly, they're relatively easy to steal and difficult to get back.

 Bikes can also be dangerous, with around 5000 cyclists injured each year in traffic crashes.
 If you're injured while riding, it could be a costly exercise – particularly if you have to take time off work as a result.

-This is where you might think bike insurance could come in handy. but with a long list of exclusions, and the chance you're already covered for some events under current insurance, you need to do your homework to make sure it's worth it.
+This is where you might think bike insurance could come in handy, but with a long list of exclusions, and the chance you're already covered for some events under current insurance, it's best to do your homework to make sure it's worth it.